 Votes, violence and victory

-Elaine Callinan obtained her PhD at TCD, and is a lecture in modern Irish history at Carlow College, St Patrick’s.
+Elaine Callinan obtained her PhD at Trinity College Dublin, and is a lecturer in modern Irish history at Carlow College, St Patrick’s.